beleidy/outdoor-catalogue/ReadMe.md

 The database was populated using `item_populator.py` You can see what has been aded to the database there.

 Run `webserver.py`.
 You are now ready to access the site at `localhost:5000//`

+### Some changes have been made to deploy on heroku

+In order for OAuth2 to work on your installation, you will need to setup an API secret with Google and have your own client secret file.

+You will then need to change where the server finds this information based on your setup.
+In my case, I am deploying on heroku and using its enviornment variables to keep these values secret.

+a heroku enviornment variable is also used for the flask app secret that protects your session.

 ### Setting up a clean database
 If you would like to setup your own empty database: